The Difference Between Being Frugal and Being Cheap

 - Frugal people are happy people because they see the difference between saving money on everything and feeling the happiness in that but getting on with the business of living.

 - Frugal people can let it go sometimes.
 If there’s a party and all kinds of lights are on for "no good reason," they can ignore it and enjoy the party!

 - Frugal people are unobtrusive in their spending habits because they do not impose them on others.

-- Frugal people are harder to pick out because they appear "normal".
-They go out, they spend money, they leave tips.
+- Frugal people are harder to pick out because they appear "normal."
+They go out, spend money, and leave tips.
 They just know which corners to cut better than some people.

 In my own personal experience, I know several people who I would classify as cheap.
 To me, it’s a sad waste of one’s life to go through it so fixated on money or how much things cost.